-The cosmetic experience with Dr. Vidor will occur two weeks at a time one-two times per year.
+The cosmetic experience with Dr. Vidor may occur two weeks at a time one-two times per year.
 The fellow will travel to California to work with Dr. Vidor during these 2 weeks rotations.
-The department of Ophthalmology will provide \$1200 per year for travel costs.
+The department of Ophthalmology will provide funding for travel costs.
 All other cosmetic cases are scheduled on an individual basis, longitudinally throughout the Fellowship.